Curriculum Statement - Science

 At Rivington we understand that all children are naturally curious about the world in which they live and are keen to find out more about it.
-It is the job of Science to harness this curiosity, so that children actively seek to discover more about and make sense of their surroundings, both natural and manmade.
+It is the job of science to harness this curiosity, so that children actively seek to discover more about and make sense of their surroundings, both natural and manmade.
 Practical investigations and first hand experiences will nurture and refine this innate enthusiasm enabling the child to have a more meaningful understanding of the forces which shape the world and their place in it.

 As the child progresses through the school, they will be encouraged to think in scientific terms and use appropriate scientific language and skills to investigate in an ordered and logical way.
 Refinement of thought processes, clarity of language and careful recording of results will lead to many links with other curriculum areas.
 Children will be taken on a curriculum journey that introduces them to a range of different scientists who have shaped the world and encouraged to evaluate their ideas.

 In an increasingly scientific and technological world, it is vital that children are kept informed of current scientific advances, so that as inheritors of the earth informed judgements can be made about the efficacy of their application.

-Where possible our Science curriculum will be linked to our school values: Respect, Protect, Give Thanks and Keep Peace.
+Where possible our science curriculum will be linked to our school values: Respect, Protect, Give Thanks and Keep Peace.

-As one of the core subjects taught in Primary Schools, we give the teaching and learning of Science the prominence it requires.
+As one of the core subjects taught in primary schools, we give the teaching and learning of science the prominence it requires.

 At Rivington Primary School, in conjunction with the aims of the National Curriculum, our Science teaching offers opportunities for children to: